ethereum/ethereum-org-website/src/content/contributing/adding-layer-2/index.md

 **Is there a block explorer?**

-- Please provide a link to the block explorer.
+- Listed projects require a working block explorer to allow users to easily navigate the chain.

+### Other criteria: the nice-to-haves {#other-criteria-the nice-to-haves}

 ## Add your layer 2 {#add-exchange}